tricolon/jj/README.md

 # jj.js

-This lightweight JavaScript library combines …
+This lightweight JavaScript library combines:
 * great performance
 * tiny file size
 * nice syntax with low code
 * easy readability

-It should be seen as a basic library that is perfectly suitable for web developers who want to *avoid* large, slow frameworks like jQuery or Bootstrap.
+It should be seen as a basic library that is perfectly suitable for web developers who want to *avoid* large, slow frameworks like [jQuery](https://github.com/jquery/jquery) or [Bootstrap](https://github.com/twbs/bootstrap).

 ## Audience